lucregrassi/pepper-teleoperation-interface-naoqi-2.9/README.md

      streamlit run main.py
      ```
 2. Open your browser and navigate to http://localhost:8501 to access the interface.
 If you’re using another device on the same network, replace localhost with your computer’s IP address (e.g., http://your-computer-ip:8501).
-3. Ensure that the [PepperTeleoperation](https://github.com/lucregrassi/PepperTeleoperation) application is running on the robot and that both the robot and your computer are connected to the same network.
+3. Ensure that the [PepperTeleoperation](https://github.com/lucregrassi/PepperTeleoperation) application is running on the robot (or the socket server is running) and that both the robot and your computer are connected to the same network.

 ## Interface Overview

 1. Set Robot IP Address
-	 *	Enter the IP address of the Pepper robot you want to control.
+     *	Enter the IP address of the robot you want to control.
    * Make sure that the robot is connected to the same network.

-3. Movement Control
+2. Movement Control
     *	Control the robot’s movement using the direction buttons:
          - ⬅️ Rotate Left
          - ⬆️ Move Forward
          - ⏺️ Stop
          - ⬇️ Move Backward
          - ➡️ Rotate Right

-4. Volume Control
+3. Volume Control
     *	Adjust the robot’s volume using:
         *	🔊 Volume Up
         *	🔉 Volume Down

-5. Make the Robot Talk
+4. Make the Robot Talk
     * Write a custom sentence or select a predefined sentence by entering its corresponding number.
     * Press Enter or click on the "Send" button to make the robot speak.

-6. Manage Predefined Sentences
+5. Manage Predefined Sentences
     * Add a Sentence: Enter a new sentence and press "Add" to include it in the list.
     * Modify a Sentence: Select a sentence by its number, modify it, and press "Save".
     * Delete a Sentence: Select a sentence by its number and press "Delete" to remove it.